rocksclusters/img-storage-roll/src/usersguiderst/using-img.rst

    frontend.
 It is just a standard ``Rabbit MQ Server``.

-2. *img-storage-vm* this is the python daemon which is in charge of managing the iSCSI mapping on the hosting machine (the machine that will run the virtual machine), creating the local ZFS volumes, and converting these to local lvms. img-storage-vm is installed by default on all VM Container appliances but it can be installed on other nodes
+2. *img-storage-vm* this is the python daemon which is in charge of managing the iSCSI mapping on the hosting/client (the machine that will run the virtual machine), creating the local ZFS volumes, and converting these to local lvms. img-storage-vm is installed by default on all VM Container appliances but it can be installed on other nodes